-The Annual Meeting of Stockholders of Chemed Corporation will be held at The Phoenix Club, 812 Race Street, Cincinnati, Ohio, on Monday, May 19, 1997 at 1:30 p.m. for the following purposes:
+The Annual Meeting of Stockholders of Chemed Corporation will be held at The Phoenix Club, 812 Race Street, Cincinnati, Ohio, on Monday, May 17, 1999, at 2 p.m. for the following purposes:

-- (1) To elect directors; - (2) To approve and adopt the 1997 Stock Incentive Plan; - (3) To ratify the selection by the Board of Directors of independent accountants; and - (4) To transact such other business as may properly be brought before the meeting.
+- (1) To elect directors; - (2) To approve and adopt the 1999 Stock Incentive Plan; - (3) To ratify the selection by the Board of Directors of independent accountants; - (4) To vote on a stockholder proposal that the Board of Directors have a majority of outside members; and - (5) To transact such other business as may properly be brought before the meeting.

-Stockholders of record at the close of business on March 19, 1997 are entitled to notice of, and to vote at, the meeting.
+Stockholders of record at the close of business on March 18, 1999 are entitled to notice of, and to vote at, the meeting.